Constitution of the ISAE

 10. Amendments to the Constitution

 The Hon.
 Secretary must receive any Notice(s) of Motion to amend the Constitution not less than 3 weeks before the date of the Annual General Meeting (AGM).
-Details of the Motion to be proposed shall be made available to all ISAE members via the ISAE web-site and in writing to members attending the AGM.
+Details of the Motion to be proposed shall be made available to all ISAE members via the ISAE web-site and in writing to members attending the AGM or the GM, respectively.
 A proposer and a seconder, both of whom shall be members in good standing of the Society, must endorse any amendment to the Constitution.
-The amendment will be voted upon among the members present at the AGM, and will be passed if two-thirds or more votes are in favour of the amendment.
+The amendment will be voted upon among the members present at the AGM or GM, and will be passed if two-thirds or more votes are in favour of the amendment.

 In the event that ISAE for whatever reason becomes unable to continue its activities, notice of intent to dissolve shall be sent to all members.
 Once such notice has been received the dissolution may be ratified by a majority decision of those entitled to vote.
 Any funds held by ISAE at that time may be transferred to an organisation having similar aims to ISAE under the CY-PRÈS equitable rule.
 That is the funds may be used as near as may be practical or reasonable in accordance with the aims of ISAE as outlined in Clause 2 above.
 The dissolution process will be carried out in accordance with the procedures set out in the Charities and Trustee investment (Scotland) Act 2005.